 For me, this kind of thinking is what lies at the heart of cooking.
 Perhaps the ambience component of Michelin stars will change in coming years but at the heart the guide is about highlighting those restaurants where really incredible food is being created.
 While my favourite places to eat may not have Michelin stars, the dishes they are serving are often inspired by those at starred restaurants.
 When it comes to my restaurant, I run it the way that makes me happy.
 But while my cooking style is different, I compulsively read Heston’s Perfection and one of the best experiences of my life was meeting Michel Roux Jr last year and spending a day talking about cooking methods.

 Michelin stars establish a standard.
 I completely respect that Keygnaert doesn’t wish to be measured against that standard but I’m glad we still have the standard.

-If you enjoyed this article, why not read the latest issue of my magazine, Flame.
+If you enjoyed this article, why not subscribe to my newsletter, Flame.